Platform

 Frustrated by a high CPCV?
 Fortunately, there are many quick ways to improve this metric and get a more engaged audience that converts.
 Here are some tips for improving CPCV:

-• Create Several Aspect Ratios: Viewers use a range of devices to watch video content, from mobile devices to desktop computers.
-Make sure the videos are optimized for any type of device by uploading videos in several different aspect ratios.
+• Create Several Aspect Ratios: Viewers use various devices to watch video content, from mobile devices to desktop computers.
+Upload videos in several different aspect ratios to ensure they are optimized for any device.

-• Widen Your Target Audience: The more targeted your ad, the higher the competition will be.
+• Widen Your Target Audience: The more targeted your ad is, the higher the competition.
 If your CPCV is too high, try widening your target to include more potential viewers.

-• Shorten Your Video: Today’s consumers have a short attention span, meaning they’re more likely to completely view a short video rather than a long one.
-Try cutting down your video by 5-10 seconds to optimize CPCV.
+• Shorten Your Video: Today’s consumers have a short attention span, so they’re more likely to view a short video than a long one.
+To optimize CPCV, try cutting your video down by 5-10 seconds.

-• Rotate Your Ads: Publishers favor fresh content, meaning it’s best to rotate between 2-3 videos for your ad auction.
-Otherwise, you may create “ad fatigue” and lose completed views over time.
+• Rotate Your Ads: Publishers favor fresh content, so it’s best to rotate between 2 and 3 videos for your ad auction.
+Otherwise, you may develop “ad fatigue” and lose completed views over time.

 CPV vs. CPCV